Trackunit/developer-hub/sdk-docs/maintaining-your-app.md

 > Please note that this is a beta version and is subject to change without notice.
 The final version may include changes to pricing, terms, conditions, and availability.

 ### Security Patching
 As a developer, it is essential to keep your application and its dependencies up-to-date, ensuring that there are no vulnerabilities.
 With each update, you should bump the version number and submit it for review.
-Our team will manually review and approve each patch, ensuring the safety and stability of the platform.
+Our team will manually review and approve each update, ensuring the safety and stability of the platform.
 We are continiously scanning apps on the platform for vulnurabilities and not upgrading your app can cause it to be disabled.

 ### Upgrading SDK Packages
 We will periodically release updates for our SDK libraries.
 It is crucial to keep your applications using the latest versions to maintain compatibility as our platform evolves.
 You may receive a warning in the terminal when publishing your app if your SDK is outdated.
 While you can initially ignore this warning, outdated SDK versions may eventually result in your app not being approved or even removed from the platform.